austinkn123/AustinNotes/Markdown/React.md

 # Javascript React

+## Useful  Tips

+- Components and Functions always start with a captial letter
+- To make a function public, export the function
+- Hooks can only be declared at the top level
+  - not within other hooks or in returns
+-

 # Structure:

 index.html is the file that gets rendered on the screen which has a div id of ‘root’